Chronic obstructive pulmonary disease (COPD) is a disease that causes breathing difficulties.

 • energy levels

 COPD develops as a result of lung damage.
-There are two main forms of this disease:
+There are two primary forms of this disease:

-Chronic bronchitis causes severe inflammation (swelling) and irritation in the airways of your lungs.
-This in turn leads to mucus buildup.
-This mucus blocks your airways, making it difficult to breathe properly.
+Chronic bronchitis causes severe inflammation (swelling) in the airways of your lungs.
+This, in turn, leads to mucus buildup.
+This mucus blocks your airways, making it difficult to breathe correctly.

 Emphysema develops when air sacs in your lungs are damaged.
 Without enough air sacs, your lungs can’t properly take in oxygen and release carbon dioxide.